-Start preparing your exit strategy 2-6 months before you plan to separate.
-Even if you think your spouse will handle the news well and not cause problems, you could get a big surprise when leaving your husband.
-Set yourself up for success early and start in a better mental position to handle the emotional upheaval and paperwork of the divorce process.
+Start preparing your exit strategy 2-6 months before you plan to separate from your spouse.
+Even if you think they will handle the news well and not cause problems, you could get a big surprise.
+Set yourself up EARLY to handle the emotional upheaval and paperwork of the divorce process.

-When you tell your husband you are leaving, separating, or divorcing, he may take it in stride.
-But brace yourself for the possibility that he will react angrily.
-Some people will become obsessed with money and clean out their bank accounts.
+When you tell your husband or wife you want to separate, he or she may take it in stride.
+But brace yourself for an angry reaction.
+Some people will go a little crazy and clean out their bank accounts.

-Some people who usually seem calm can become very aggressive and even violent when they feel like their life, money, or reputation might be in danger.
-They may intimidate or belittle you or threaten you with weapons even if they never have before.
-Depending on the state, you may be able to take weapons out of your family home before you announce your departure.
+People who usually seem calm can become very aggressive and even violent when they feel like their life, money, or reputation is in danger.
+They may intimidate, belittle or threaten you, even if they never have before.
+Depending on your resident state, you may be able to take weapons out of your family home before you announce your departure.

-If you’re considering or preparing for divorce, there are a few things you should do to secure yourself and your kids before you set any wheels in motion:
+If you’re preparing to leave your husband, there are a few things you should do to secure yourself and your kids before you set any wheels in motion:

 I know many women who have left with $300 and the kids.
 It’s possible, but it’s not ideal.
 Try to build a $1000 Emergency Fund in an easily accessible account, like a savings account or money market account.
 This is your emergency fund to help you survive if your leaving causes any financial disruptions.
 If you can’t get to $1000, just do what you can.
 Every $20 helps.

 You should also have a “cash go bag” with $500 in cash, copies of important documents, and a credit card in your name only.
 This will help you if you need to leave quickly.
 Stash this in your car or with your “Ride or Die” (see below).
 Again, stash what you can.